 As someone who spent time studying wild plant communities and habitats, I can’t help but think about plants and their origins.
-When I’m considering a garden, these questions come to mind – Where was found before it before it became a common garden plant?
+When I’m considering a garden, these questions come to mind – Where was this plant found before it before it became a common garden plant?
 What other plants might it have grown near?
 And, of course, is it a native plant?

 So, I’ve always chosen native plants for the main structure of my garden, especially in areas I hope to naturalize.
 Over the years, I’ve added trees, shrubs, groundcovers like may-apple, Aronia arbutifolia, Christmas fern, inkberry, tulip tree, oak leaf hydrangeas and more to the beds and perimeters of our small property.

 In the more cultivated areas of my garden, however, North American naitve plants like Mondara, Rudbeckia and Echinacea mix with “classic” garden flowers like tulips (central Asia), Dahlias (Central America) and strawflowers (Australia).
 These beds for perennials and annuals remain a glorious riot of plants of all kinds, and as such, they bring me great joy.
 But in the quieter sections of my garden, the native plants have their moment.

 So with this mix of plants outside my door, its no surprise that both native and non-native plants appear in the images I make for Bottle Branch.
 Today, I wanted to highlight a few of my favorite spring native plants that have appeared in some of my card and other paper goods.
 (Tip: Any plant labelled in the photos below is a north american native plant.)

 Pictured in the card above and in the opening image, Blue Flag Iris typically grows in wet conditions, and so in my garden I planted it next to a gutter downspout, where the delicate blooms arch over and among a sea of maiden hair and sensitive ferns.
 Blue flag iris and lupins also appear in this mini card and this mini card.